Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 Aircraft Search Pattern

-Building an aircraft transmitter
+Building the aircraft's transmitter

 1. Insert a Transmitter () object using the Define Properties () method.